 Subject PIŁKA SIATKOWA VOLLEYBALL Unit of AWF Unit of Theory and Methodology of Team Sport Games/ Zakład Teorii i Metodyki Zespołowych Gier Sportowych Teacher's name Małgorzata Anioł , PhD ECTS 4 Number of hours 15 Methods of estimation Pass practical classes Participating in the course actively.
 Effects/results of education The aim of the subject is to educate students in methodology of movement teaching in volleyball.
 Student being able to use knowledge in practice.
 Topics of the classes Methodology and systematic of exercises in teaching ways of moving on the court and volleyball stance.
 Methodology and systematic of exercises in teaching overhand passes in a high stance.
 Teaching forearm passes in a high stance.
 Improving overhand and forearm passes in a high stance.
 Methodology and systematic of exercises in teaching overhand serve.
 Methodology and systematic of exercises in teaching a spike.
+Methodology and systematic of exercises in teaching a spike.
 Methodology and systematic of exercises in teaching a blocks.
 Organization of tournaments in "small games".
 Test of practical skills.
 Recommended literature Provided by a teacher.